Skip to main content

 Local Updates Folder

 Broadcasts will be received as updates in the form of XML files compressed within a zip file.
-These are downloaded by the devices and exist in the enactor home directory of the targeted device.
-The user can check if the broadcast has been received by viewing the C:\ENACTOR_HOME]\pos\Updates directory.
+These are downloaded by the devices and exist in the Enactor home directory of the targeted device: C:\[ENACTOR_HOME]\pos\Updates.

-The file would first sit in this directory while being processed and then if the broadcast/application update has been received and processed, the file will move into the processed folder and a failure will move the file to the failed directory.
-If failures should occur check the common.log for more information in C:\ENACTOR_HOME]\pos\logs
+The file will first sit in this directory while being processed.
+If the broadcast/application update has been received and processed, the file will move into the Processed folder.
+A failure will move the file to the Failed directory.
+If failures occur, check the common.log for more information in C:\[ENACTOR_HOME]\pos\logs.

 Database Updates Table

-The user can also check the updates table for the current status of the broadcast.
-This will need to be checked in the database of the device receiving the broadcast.
+The user can also check the Updates Table for the current status of the broadcast.
 This should only be done when investigating problems with updates not being received.

-Database Updates table current statuses are shown in integer values from 1 to 7 and following are what they depict:
+Database Updates table current statuses are shown in integer values from 1 to 7:

 Troubleshooting Broadcast Issues

-Broadcast Issues can occur due to many reasons, and this is first shown to the User in the Broadcast History Maintenance, where the status column shows a Failed message.
+Broadcast issues can occur for many reasons.
+This is first shown to the user in the Broadcast History Maintenance, where the status column shows a Failed message.
 This section covers how to troubleshoot such broadcast issues and fix them to successfully send broadcasts with a status of Success.

 Scheduled Jobs

-Change the filter of Status to Failed and then click on the ( ! ) icon of the row with the time and date that matches close to the failed broadcast as follows:
+Change the filter of Status to Failed and then click on the (!) icon of the row with the time and date that matches close to the failed broadcast.

 This will open the Application Process Log, where the failed transaction processing job will be shown.
-The message indicates the reason for the selected job to fail and as shown on the below example the message "No matching regions found for export criteria." is shown as the reason.
+The message indicates the reason for the selected job to fail.
+For example, the message "No matching regions found for export criteria." indicates that the broadcast target location is not set to Is Live in Location Maintenance.

 Locks

-There can be instances when the broadcast does not successfully get sent because the entity that the user is trying to broadcast to is locked by the Estate Manager and cannot be accessed for broadcasting.
+There can be instances when the broadcast does not successfully get sent because the entity that the user is trying to broadcast is locked by the Estate Manager and cannot be accessed for broadcasting.
 Typically locks older than a threshold of 24 hours are ignored.
-However, a manual facility is also available to monitor and maintain these locks.
-The User may wish to examine the status of Persistent locks and may do so by using the Persistent Lock Maintenance page.
+However, a manual facility is available to monitor and maintain these locks via the Persistent Lock Maintenance page.